kk289/Java-Automation-OpenBrowser/README.md

 <details>
 	<summary><h3>Test Firefox Browser : Java Automation</h3></summary>

-Now, Let's take a look at "TestFirefox" class.
-There is not any vast different between TestChrome and TestFirefox.
+Now, Let's look at "TestFirefox" class.
+There is not any vast difference between TestChrome and TestFirefox.
 We just need to change some codes.
 That's it.

-Make sure you have downloaded Firefox browser in your laptop. and also we don't need change anything in "pom.xlm" file.
+Make sure you have Firefox browser in your laptop. and also we don't need to change anything in "pom.xlm" file.

 <b> TestFirefox </b>